kanabil/my-first-git-project/README.md

 On Ubuntu, using sudo :

     $ sudo apt-get install make gcc openjdk-7-jdk

+Microsoft Windows® or Apple MacOS® are supposed to be much more easier than GNU/Linux so you may find yourself how to do the same on these systems.

 To test it, just clone the repo, then type `make` as a simple user :